Studygrams – make money Instagramming revision notes

 Along with posting bright and colourful desk snaps on a daily basis, she works hard to engage her followers and build an audience.
 She asks questions, responds to comments and links to similar accounts.

 Speaking to Legal Cheek, she said:

 It’s fascinating to see how many people are influenced just from pictures of my study space and anecdotes in my captions.

-I’m not so great with networking in person so I do feel more at ease engaging with people via Instagram.
+I’m not so great with networking in person, so I do feel more at ease engaging with people via Instagram.

-If you find yourself struggling to get out of bed and knuckle down to some serious revision, the prospect of earning some money from it ought to do the trick.
+If you find yourself struggling to get out of bed and knuckle down to do some serious revision, the prospect of earning some money from it ought to do the trick.

 Legally Studies isn't the only student turning pretty revision notes into a thriving studygram.

-You don't need to wait until university either, as A level and GCSE students are getting in on the action too.
+You don't need to wait until university either, as A Level and GCSE students are getting in on the action too.

 As an A Level student, Sophie from myhoneststudyblr gained thousands of followers with her super neat handwriting and sparkling revision notes.
 Now, as an international relations student, she's got nearly 180,000 followers.

 So, no matter what stage of your education you're at, get selling your revision notes on the hashtag #studyinspo!